Mirantis/ceph-lcm/docs/source/api/usage.rst

 Create new playbook configuration
 ---------------------------------

-According to TODO, playbook configuration is a settings for playbook to be executed on given set of servers.
+Playbook configuration is a settings for playbook to be executed on given set of servers.
 To get playbooks, execute :py:meth:`decapodlib.client.V1Client.get_playbooks` (please check method documentation for example of results).